 \subsection{From Predicted Attributes to Labels}

 To predict the image labels, one needs to assign the predicted attributes to the $M$ attributes of the unseen classes $Z'$.
-This task can be performed in two ways, namely the inductive approach and the transductive approach.
+We performed this task in two approaches, namely the inductive approach and the transductive approach.

-\subsubsection{Inductive approach}
+\subsubsection{Inductive Approach}

-In the inductive approach the inference could be performed using a nearest neighbor (NN) approach in which the label of each individual $\hat{\z}_i$ is assigned to be the label of its nearest neighbor $\z'_m$.
-More precisely,
+In the inductive approach, the inference can be performed using a nearest neighbor (NN) approach in which the label of each individual $\hat{\z}_i$ is assigned to be the label of its nearest neighbor $\z'_m$:

 and the corresponding label of $\z'_m$ is assigned to $\hat{\z}_i$.
-In such an approach the structure of $\hat{\z}_i$'s is not taken into account.
-Looking at the t-SNE embedding visualization~\cite{maaten2008visualizing} of $\hat{\z}_i$'s and $\z'_m$'s in Figure~\ref{fig:tsne} (b) (details are explained later) it can be seen that NN will not provide an optimal label assignment.
+Note, however, the structure of $\hat{\z}_i$'s is not taken into account if we use Eq.~\eqref{nearest}.
+Looking at the t-SNE embedding visualization of $\hat{\z}_i$'s and $\z'_m$'s in Figure~\ref{fig:tsne} (b) (details are explained later), it can be seen that nearest neighbor will not provide an optimal label assignment.

-\subsubsection{Transductive learning}
+\subsubsection{Transductive Learning}

-In the transductive attribute-aware (TAA) method, on the other hand, the attributes for all test images (i.e. unseen) are first predicted to form $\hat{Z}=[\hat{\z}_1,...,\hat{\z}_L]$.
-Next, a graph is formed on $[Z',\hat{Z}]$ where the labels for $Z'$ are known and the task is to infer the labels of $\hat{Z}$.
+In the transductive attribute-aware (TAA) method, the attributes for all test images (i.e., unseen) are first predicted to form $\hat{Z}=[\hat{\z}_1,...,\hat{\z}_L]$.
+Next, a graph is formed on $[Z',\hat{Z}]$, where the labels for $Z'$ are known and the task is to infer the labels of $\hat{Z}$.
 Intuitively, we want the data points that are close together to have similar labels.
-This problem can be formulated as a graph-based semi-supervised label propagation~\cite{nie2009semi}.
+This problem can be formulated as a graph-based semi-supervised label propagation.